mustafakemalgilor/libtcp_boost/README.md

 	- Memory allocation for each session : 16572 bytes.
 	- Memory allocation for server class : 26470 bytes.

-Test 2 -) The CPU usage test
+- The CPU usage test

 - Test terms : 5 minute(s) runtime, 2500 sessions with with 50 milliseconds packet interval and 16k message chunk size on client side.